-LANL incorporated the energy variation of the dose equivalent in its calibration methodology.
-As a result, the recorded dose equivalent (DER) is a combination of all neutron energies.
-To calculate the probability of causation, the recorded neutron dose must be separated into neutron energy groups and later converted to International Committee for Radiological Protection (ICRP) Publication 60 methodology (ICRP 1990).
+LANL incorporated the energy variation of the DE in its calibration methodology.
+As a result, the recorded DE ( $DE_R$ ) is a combination of all neutron energies.
+To calculate the probability of causation, the recorded neutron dose must be separated into neutron energy groups and later converted to International Commission on Radiological Protection (ICRP) Publication 60 methodology (ICRP 1991).